F3-Blue-Ridge/f3br-website/README.md

 # F3BR Main Website

-## What is it?
-The main public-facing website for the F3 Blue Ridge region.
+The public-facing website for the F3 Blue Ridge region.

 Based on the Jekyll Bootstrap 5 Theme [repo](https://github.com/jonaharagon/jekyll-bootstrap-theme )   (see there for additional info on usage).